GenomicsAotearoa/Introduction-to-R/docs/04-data-visualisation.md

--   Define a mapping (using the aesthetic (`aes`) function), by selecting the variables to be plotted and specifying how to present them in the graph, e.g., as x and y positions or characteristics such as size, shape, color, etc.
+-   Define a mapping (using the aesthetic (`aes`) function), by selecting the variables to be plotted and specifying how to present them in the graph, e.g., as x and y positions or characteristics such as size, shape, colour, etc.

 !!! r-project "r"